-In July 2005, I happened to be in Latvia when two brave young activists organized the newly independent nation's first-ever LGBT Pride march.
-I knew the event would attract protests, since homosexuality was criminalized, and gay people were extremely closeted, under Soviet rule.
+In July 2005, I happened to be in Latvia when two brave young activists organized the country's first-ever LGBT Pride march.
+I knew the event would attract protests, since homosexuality was criminalized and gay people were extremely closeted under Soviet rule.
 But the scale of the backlash and the level of hostility directed at the 100 or so marchers that day far surpassed expectations.

 "Don't repeat the sins of Gomorrah"

 The march ended with an ecumenical service at the Anglican Church.